rusty-ferris-club/backpack/README.md

 :white_check_mark: Bare minimum is `user/repo` which defaults to Github.
 :white_check_mark: You can set up a custom prefix if you want.

+## :golf: Swaps, variables, and actions

+To maximize producitivity, you can do either of these, or all of these in sequence:

+1. Just copy material from a template repo, as a faster `git clone` that has built-in cache and knows how to take **parts of repos**.
+2. Embed **placeholder variables** in your template repo and have `backpack` swap these when doing `bp new` or `bp apply`
+3. **Execute actions** for input taking from a user, or for running install actions after a clone

+You can build a `.backpack-project.yml` into your template repo for defining actions and variables, or a `project` pointing to that repo in your central `backpack.yml`.

 ## :speedboat: Scaffolding interactively